felias-fogg/SoftI2CMaster/README.md

 be used as a drop-in replacement for the Wire instance (also claiming to be an instance of TwoWire).

+There are a few constants that you can define in order to control the behavior of the library.
+You have to specify them before the <code>include</code> statement so that they can take effect.
+Note that this different from the usual form of libraries!
+This library is always compiled with your sketch and therefore the <code>defines</code>
+need to be specfied before the inclusion of the library!

+    #define I2C_RX_BUFFER_LENGTH 48
+The default buffer length is 32 byte like in the standard Arduino Wire or twi library.
+But if some I2C device send more then 32 byte, you can use this definition to increase the receiver buffer size.

 ## Memory requirements

 In order to measure the memory requirements of the different